Northflow Research Lab — Internal Division

 Engagement mode

-Exploratory dialogue on policy frameworks, regulatory alignment, and standards development for sovereign digital infrastructure.
+Structured dialogue on governance frameworks, regulatory alignment, and standards considerations for institutional evidence and critical infrastructure systems.

 • Interest in digital infrastructure governance